-Amazon is the undisputed champion of the ereader market, and its cheapest Kindle model is one of the best-selling ebook readers on the planet.
+Even though industry insiders keep telling us that the popularity of ebooks is waning, Amazon is still the undisputed champion of the ereader market, and its cheapest Kindle model is one of the best-selling ebook readers on the whole planet.

-The 2016 model is the eighth generation of Amazon's entry-level Kindle.
-We gave the 2014 seventh-generation Kindle a positive review, and this latest version sees the design revised once more, and some new features added.
+This 2016 model is the eighth generation of Amazon's entry-level Kindle.
+We gave the 2014 seventh-generation Kindle a generally positive review, and this latest version sees the design revised once more, as well as adding some new features.

-There are more exciting, bell and whistle-packed ereaders out there, such as Amazon's or ; however, the basic Kindle has long been the go-to device if you're looking for a straightforward reading experience without spending much money.
+There are more exciting, bell and whistle-packed ereaders out there, like Amazon's Kindle Oasis or Kindle Voyage.
+But the basic Kindle has long been the go-to device if you're looking for a straightforward reading experience without spending too much money.

 But is the original ereader still the best basic option out there?
 If you have the 2014 model, is it worth upgrading?